 I can still remember when as a kid I used come along when my parents took our motor boat and came to Nagu village to do our shopping.
 This was sometime in the 60’s.
 There was one, rather short, jetty in the harbour (called “ångbåtsbryggan”, “the steamboat jetty” in English) and not much more.
 Next to the jetty there was a shop where you could buy some food and pretty much everything else you might need in those days: nails, fishing nets, you name it.
 A very typical shop for any rural area in Finland in those days.
 There was also a couple of other small shops and a post office and that was about it.

 Over the last 20 years, the harbor has undergone a huge change.
-The single jetty has been transformed into a modern marina for 120 boats in the sheltered bay to the north-east of the Nagu village center and the old shop now houses one of the best restaurants in the archipelago, the L’Escale.
-And the shore is littered with small shops for clothes and stuff and there are two shops for food that carry a very good selection of food stuffs.
+The single jetty has been transformed into a modern marina in the sheltered bay to the north-east of the Nagu village center.
+In 2020 the marina underwent a major renovation with a new jetty, a new harbor master office and upgraded services.
+So now the best of the best is even better!
+The old shop now houses one of the best restaurants in the archipelago, the L’Escale.
+And the shore is littered with small shops for clothes and stuff.
+Across to main road passing through Nagu there are two grocery stores with a reasonable selection.
+In the summer you can also find an open air food market.

 Nagu is not the go-to destination of choice if you want peace and quiet.
 Instead this is the place to be if you want a great selection of services and an hustle and bustle of international proportions on the shores.
 Having said that, Nagu has done a great job in still keeping a nicely traditional feeling about it; you are in Finland and in the archipelago and not in a copy of some other place!